stevana/stateful-pbt-with-fakes/README.md

         Right resp -> do
-          -- NOTE: It's important that we extend the environment before writing `Ok` -- to the history, otherwise we might get scope issues.
+          -- NOTE: It's important that we extend the environment before writing `Ok` -- to the history, otherwise we might get scope issues. env' <- extendEnvParallel env c (toList resp) atomically (writeTQueue q (Ok pid resp))

-          -- XXX: Move outside of mapConcurrently?
-How do we assign the right `Var` -- with each `Reference`?
-Perhaps this would be easier if we had a prefix -- and N suffixes?
-          env' <- extendEnvParallel env c (toList resp) atomically (writeTQueue q (Ok pid resp))
           return env'